odinuv/web/en/apv/articles/sql-join/index.md

 obtain data from multiple tables and merge their column sets together.
 Join is a very important part of the SQL language, no real application can do without it.
 I have also shown the `UNION` statement which can merge data from two compatible tables together.
-Union is use much less then join.
+Union is used much less than join.

 Technically, joins are not too complicated.
 The complex thing about joining tables is that you have to analyze and understand what the application requires and choose the appropriate